 Dependable Wireless Sensor Networks

 Wireless Sensor Networks (WSN) are a growing area of interest to both academia and industry.
 They are seeing application in a range of domains including healthcare, environmental monitoring, and factory automation.
 However significant issues are apparent in terms of delivering and assuring dependable and safe operation of the system.
-Previous work has included work on optimisation of WSNs for dependability , the development of lightweight fault-tolerant protocols , and establishing better health monitoring facilities to ensure the safety of systems and to provide better maintainability .
+Previous work has included work on optimisation of WSNs for dependability , the development of lightweight fault-tolerant protocols , establishing better health monitoring facilities to ensure the safety of systems and to provide better maintainability , and looked at calibration and anomaly detection approaches for a wide range of applications, e.g. Environmental Monitoring .
 Future work could explore these areas in more depth.

 3 Alan Burns